Fantailed/foundamental-challenge/README.md

 # Fullstack Challenge
-Welcome to our little challenge! :wave:
+Welcome to our fullstack challenge! :wave:

 ## Setup
 1. Please fork this repository